krsch/prompt-guesser/docs/domain_architecture_developer_guide.md

 - **Domain-first, runtime-agnostic.** All game rules live in the domain.
 No runtime APIs (no fetch, timers, env) inside domain code.
 - **Commands as classes.** Each user/system action is a class with an `execute(ctx)` method.
 All commands go through a single `dispatchCommand` entry for logging/auditing.
-- **Event-driven time.** We never poll or sleep.
-Commands carry their own timestamp (`TimePoint`) and deadlines are explicit in state.
+- **Event-driven timeouts.** We never poll or sleep.
+Commands carry their own timestamp (`TimePoint`) and the runtime schedules phase transitions externally; the domain remains deterministic and wall-clock agnostic.
 - **Round-focused aggregate.** We model one **Round** (not the entire multi-round game) as the main aggregate (`RoundState`).
 - **Concurrency-conscious persistence.** Storage adapters expose atomic mutations (e.g., `appendPrompt`, `appendVote`) that return up-to-date snapshots.
 A general `saveRoundState` exists for phase transitions/finalize; adapters choose optimistic or diff-merge internally.
 - **Portable ports.** Domain depends only on ports: `RoundGateway`, `MessageBus`, `ImageGenerator`, `Logger` (typedefs for `RoundId`, `PlayerId`, `TimePoint`, `RoundPhase`).